cytoscape/cytoscape.js/documentation/md/style.md

 In the JSON or function stylesheet formats, it is possible to specify a function as the value for a style property.
 In this manner, the style value can be specified via a function on a per-element basis.

-<span class="important-indicator"></span> Note that if using the JSON stylesheet format, it will not be possible to serialise and deserialise your stylesheet to JSON proper.
+<span class="important-indicator"></span> Note that if using functions as style values, it will not be possible to serialise and deserialise your stylesheet to JSON proper.

 Example: